mbsa-tud/tsad_platform/README.md

 This field is only required for deep-learning models.
 Its value must be one of: `"predictive"`, `"reconstructive"`.
 It indicates whether the model produces prediction or reconstruction errors.

 **dataType**
-This field is only required if your model uses the data preparation function provided by the platform.
+This field is only required if your model uses the data preparation function provided by the platform and the **useSubsequences** field is set to true.
 Its value must be one of: `1`, `2`, `3`.
 The number controls the shape of the data.
 The data is always split into subsequences of equal length using a sliding window.
 For the three different numbers, the data will be shaped as such:
 | Data type | Univariate model | Multivariate model |
 |-|-|-|